 If you want to enjoy a few drinks on your vacation, make sure to keep a bottle of water handy to sip as you enjoy your umbrella drink of the day.
 A combination of alcohol and the strong sun can leave you feeling ill and missing out on the fun of your vacation time.

 Travel can be tough on your skin.
 Planes, long car rides and hours spent on the beach can sap the natural moisture out of your skin quickly.
-Carry your favorite moisturizer with you and reapply several times a day to rehydrate your skin and keep your skin looking it’s best.
+Carry your favourite moisturizer with you and reapply several times a day to rehydrate your skin and keep your skin looking its best.
 It’s a good idea to invest in a moisturizer that has a sunscreen built in so that you can always have the best sun protection.

 Vacation is a time for relaxation, adventure and renewal.
 No one wants to come back from vacation looking haggard and worn out.
 Keep your basic skin routines going no matter where you are in the world and follow our tips to stay protected, hydrated and glowing like never before.